 Understanding Timber and the Impact it can Have on Guitar Tone

 If this sounds a little strange to you…check the Seymour Duncan website in particular the tone wizard page which considers the timber of your guitar as a major component of your tone.
 It also looks to match the right pickup with the correct choice of timber for best results.
-Let’s face it Seymour Duncan do know a couple of things about guitar tone!
+Seymour Duncan know a thing or two about guitar tone!

 Acoustic Guitar Tonewoods